 We ran extensions examining the causal link of empathy on forgiveness and perceived apology.
 Our findings showed that: (1) affective empathy experienced by the wronged person contributes to interpersonal forgiveness, and (2) wronged persons who are empathetic towards the offender tend to perceive the offender as more apologetic.
 Overall, we found empirical support for our hypothesis that affective empathy is causally linked to forgiveness and perceived apology.

-Although the causal link between empathy and forgiveness was proposed by the original article and is experimentally supported in our extension, the demonstrated impact of empathy on perceived apology is a new addition.
+Although the causal link between empathy and forgiveness was proposed by the target article and is experimentally supported in our extension, the demonstrated impact of empathy on perceived apology is a new addition.
 Rather than a simple one-way cause-and-effect influence of perceived apology on affective empathy proposed in the original model, our results indicated that their relationship may be more complex.
 Affective empathy may also simultaneously influence the perceived apology in those situations.
 More research is needed to better understand the interplay between empathy and perceived apology and how it impacts the apology-forgiveness link.

 As an exploratory analysis, we examined the mediating effect of empathy on the apology-forgiveness link.
 McCullough et al. (1997) hypothesized that affective empathy mediates the relationship between disposition on environmental variables and their causal effect on forgiveness.
 They tried to illustrate the mediational effect with structural equation modeling, whereas we explored its mediating effect with a bootstrapping test.
 Our findings in general supported the mediating effect of empathy on the apology-forgiveness relationship.